Liding-Zhang/Collaboration_Panel_rviz/README.md

 # Multi-Robot Simulation and RViz GUI
 This repository contains the dependency packages `collaboration_launch` and `rviz_collabo`.
-The first package is responsible for launching the multi-robot simulation with the DARKO robot cosntisting of the RB-Kairos base and the Franke Emika Panda arm attached to the base, in combination with the MiR 100 robot.
+The first package is responsible for launching the multi-robot simulation with the DARKO robot consisting of the RB-Kairos base and the Franke Emika Panda arm attached to the base, in combination with the MiR 100 robot.
 The second package delivers a custom RViz panel for navigation and motion planning of the mentioned multi-robot simulation.

 # Install before Build (dependencies)